 The Welsh Government will monitor the delivery of all successful applications under the Community Facilities Programme.
-We want to be able to not only record outputs, e.g. that a number of community facilities are now improved and fit for the future; but also outcomes, i.e. to determine the impact of the improvements on the people using the facility.
-The application forms for both the under £25,000 grant and the under £250,000 grant ask organisations to tell us what happens in their facilities now.
+We want to be able to determine the impact of the improvements on the people using the facility.

+The application forms for both the under £25,000 grant and the under £300,000 grant ask organisations to tell us what happens in their facilities now.
 We also ask for information on what applicants expect to change following the improvements, for example, do they expect additional users, or will there be new activities.
 How many people will benefit?